 Aiding & Abetting, Arson, Aggravated Assault / Battery, Assault / Battery, Bribery, Burglary, Child Abandonment / Abuse, Child Pornography, Computer Crime, Conspiracy, Credit / Debit Card Fraud, Criminal Contempt of Court, Cyber Bullying, Disorderly Conduct, Disturbing the Peace, Domestic Violence, Drug Manufacturing and Cultivation, Drug Possession, Drug Trafficking / Distribution, DUI / DWI, Embezzlement, Extortion, Forgery, Fraud, Harassment, Hate Crimes, Homicide, Indecent Exposure, Identity Theft, Insurance Fraud, Kidnapping, Manslaughter: Involuntary / Voluntary, Medical Marijuana, Money Laundering, Murder: First-degree / Second-degree, Perjury, Probation Violation, Prostitution, Public Intoxication, Racketeering / RICO, Rape, Robbery, Securities Fraud, Sexual Assault, Shoplifting, Solicitation, Stalking, Statutory Rape, Tax Evasion / Fraud, Telemarketing Fraud, Theft / Larceny, Vandalism, White Collar Crimes, Wire Fraud

-If you are looking for representation in a wrongful death suit, please call Attorney Morgan McGrath now at 786.303.5825 to speak with someone that can help start the legal process for you and your family.
+If you are looking for representation in a wrongful death suit, please call Attorney Morgan McGrath now at 786.303.5825 to speak with someone that can help start the legal process for you and your family or visit Revision Legal.